opea-project/GenAIExamples/CodeGen/docker-composer/xeon/README.md

 ## 🚀 Create an AWS Xeon Instance

-To run the example on a AWS Xeon instance, start by creating an AWS account if you don't have one already.
+To run the example on an AWS Xeon instance, start by creating an AWS account if you don't have one already.
 Then, get started with the [EC2 Console](https://console.aws.amazon.com/ec2/v2/home).
 AWS EC2 M7i, C7i, C7i-flex and M7i-flex instances are next-generation compute optimized instances powered by custom 4th Generation Intel Xeon Scalable processors (code named Sapphire Rapids).
 These instances are optimized for high-performance computing and demanding workloads.

 For detailed information about these instance types, you can refer to [m7i](https://aws.amazon.com/ec2/instance-types/m7i/).
 Once you've chosen the appropriate instance type, proceed with configuring your instance settings, including network configurations, security groups, and storage options.